Living-with-machines/alto2txt/docs/Demo.md

 > conda create -n py37alto python=3.7
 > conda activate py37alto
 ```
 To install that checkout you can
 ```
 > pip install pyproject.toml
 ```
-or you can simply install the latest release (but this may not be up to date with local changes)
+You can simply install the latest release (but this may not be up to date with the GitHub `main` branch)
 ```
 > pip install alto2txt
 ```